tyarchy/social-media/README.md

 # Social-Media

 ## Description
-### Social-Media is a api that uses a Nosql database to organize users, and the thoughts and reactions of users.
+### Social-Media is a api that uses a Nosql database to organize users, and their thoughts and reactions.

 ## Table of Contents
 1. [Applications](#Features)